practice area bg MOBILE practice area bg scaled

 Tampa’s Most Dangerous Roads and How Location Affects Claim Complexity

 The Selmon Expressway, Florida Avenue, Hillsborough Avenue, and Bruce B. Downs Boulevard in the Wesley Chapel area round out the concentration zones where Tampa car accident claims are most frequently litigated.
-Understanding the specific geometry, traffic engineering, and documented crash history of the location where your accident occurred is critical to establishing liability and refuting insurer arguments that driver behavior rather than road design or the at-fault driver’s negligence caused or contributed to the crash.
+Understanding the specific geometry, traffic engineering, and documented crash history of the location where your accident occurred is critical to establishing liability and refuting insurers’ arguments that driver behavior, rather than road design or the at-fault driver’s negligence, caused or contributed to the crash.

 Tampa’s Uninsured Driver Problem and Its Impact on Accident Claims